laravel/nova-docs/4.0/actions/defining-actions.md

 return Action::redirect('https://example.com');
 ```

-To redirect the user to an internal route, you may use the `Action::visit` method:
+To redirect the user to another location within Nova, you may use the `Action::visit` method:

 ```php
 return Action::visit('/resources/posts/new', [